What is a Clickwrap Agreement?

 - Check out flows

 - Health and safety attestations

-Clickwraps are particularly useful for apps, social media sites and software because they can be easily updated if policies change, but they’re relevant across countless industries and scenarios.
+Clickwrap agreements are particularly useful for apps, social media sites, and software licenses because they can be easily updated if policies change.
 For example, OptionsSwing, a financial education services company, uses clickwraps to securely document consent to terms of service from customers who sign up to use their education services, dramatically increasing their dispute win rate.
 Other industries that commonly employ clickwrap agreements include banking, telecommunications, technology and ecommerce.

 What is DocuSign Click?

 DocuSign Click is an easy-to-use, transparent clickwrap solution.
 With the single click of a checkbox or button, customers can consent to your policies or terms, making for a seamless user experience that quickly moves them on to buying your products, subscribing to your service or benefiting from your technology.

 Just as important, on your end, Click’s clear audit trail eliminates unnecessary legal risk and ensures compliance.
 You can also manage changes and updates with version control, which gives you visibility into who has agreed to each version.